 Use the sheet below to mark off this week's activities as you complete them.
 See if you can get a BINGO!
-Some of them are in this book, and some ask you to use your imagination or go outside.

-Stargaze 60 mins. of activity Read for 20 minutes Draw a space creature Watch Read, Write, ROAR!
-Read for 20 minutes Watch Math Mights Create your own constella- tion Name 3 planets in our solar system 60 mins. of activity 60 mins. of activity Watch Ready Jet Go HAVE FUN!
+Stargaze 60 mins. of activity Read for 20 minutes Try the Cyberchase scavenger hunt Watch Read, Write, ROAR!
+Read for 20 minutes Watch Math Mights Watch the sunset Draw an alien planet 60 mins. of activity 60 mins. of activity Try Jamming on the Job's Match It HAVE FUN!
 (Free Space) Look at the clouds Read for 20 minutes Watch Read, Write, ROAR!
-Make flashlight constella- tions Watch Math Mights Watch InPACT at Home Visit a new place Watch InPACT at Home Read for 20 minutes Design a rocket ship 60 mins. of activity Stargaze
+Draw a space creature Watch Math Mights Watch InPACT at Home Visit a new place Watch InPACT at Home Read for 20 minutes Stargaze 60 mins. of activity Make flashlight constella- tions